curityio/saml-web-client/README.md

 Open the browser at `http://localhost:3000` and sign in as the pre-shipped user `demouser / Password1`.\
 The app does a SAML login and receives a signed assertion with user attributes.\
-The app then issues cookies and runs a web session that can use user attributes for authorization.
+The app then issues cookies, runs a web session and can implement authorization with the assertion's user attributes.

-## Further Information
+## Website Documentation

-See the following related information for further SAML details:
+See the following related information for further details on SAML integrations:

 - [SAML Website Code Example](https://curity.io/resources/learn/saml-web-client/)
 - [Integrate a SAML Web Application](https://curity.io/resources/learn/saml-integration/)

+## Further Information

+Please visit [curity.io](https://curity.io/) for further information about the Curity Identity Server.